Feasibility study of measuring $b\to s\gamma$ photon polarisation in $D^0\rightarrow K_1(1270)^- e^+\nu_e$ at STCF

 \section{Optimization of detector response}

 The main loss of the signal efficiency comes from the effects of charged tracking selection, neutral selection and identification of electron at low momentum.
-These effects correspond to the sub-detectors of tracking system, the EMC and the PID system.
-By studying the DT efficiencies or signal-to-background ratios for this process with variation of the sub-detector's responses, the requirement of detector design can be optimized accordingly.
+These effects correspond to the sub-detectors of the tracking system, the EMC and the PID system.
+By studying the DT efficiencies or signal-to-background ratios for this process with variation of the sub-detector's responses, the requirement of detector design can be optimised accordingly.
 With the help of fast simulation software package, three kinds of detector responses are studied as introduced below:

-~{\it a.Tracking efficiency} The tracking efficiency in fast simulation is characterized by two dimensions: transverse momentum $P_T$ and polar angle cos$\theta$, which are correlated with the level of track bending and hit positions of tracks in the tracker system.
-For low-momentum track ($P_T$ < 0.2~GeV/c), it is difficult to reconstruct efficiently due to stronger electromagnetic multiple scattering, electric field leakage, energy loss {\it etc.}.
-However, with different technique in tracking system design at STCF, or with advanced track finding algorithm, the resolution efficiency is expected to be improved for low-momentum tracks.
+~{\it a.Tracking efficiency} The tracking efficiency in fast simulation is characterised by two dimensions: transverse momentum $P_T$ and polar angle cos$\theta$, which are correlated with the level of track bending and hit positions of tracks in the tracker system.
+For low-momentum tracks ($P_T$ < 0.2~GeV/c), it is difficult to reconstruct efficiently due to stronger electromagnetic multiple scattering, electric field leakage, energy loss {\it etc.}.
+However, with different technique in the tracking system design at STCF, or with advanced track finding algorithm, the efficiency is expected to be improved for low-momentum tracks.

-Benefiting from the flexible approach to change the response of charged track, the detection efficiency is scaled with a ratio from 1.1 to 1.5 in the fast simulation corresponding to an increasing of efficiency of from 10$\%$ to 50$\%$ for low momentum.
-The figure-of-merit, defined by DT efficiency for characterizing the performance of tracking efficiency is shown in Figure~\ref{opt_abc}(a).
-From Figure~\ref{opt_abc}(a), it is found that the efficiency can be significantly improved with an optimisation by a factor of 1.1.
-The resolution of momentum and position can also be optimized in fast simulation with proper functions.
-Insignificant improvement is found among optimisation of absolute $\sigma_{xy}$ from 30 um to 150 um and absolute $\sigma_z$ from 500 um to 2500 um yet, where $\sigma_{xy}$ and $\sigma_z$ are the resolution of tracking system in $xy$ plane and $z$ direction, respectively.
+Benefiting from the flexible approach to change the response of charged track, the detection efficiency is scaled with a factor from 1.1 to 1.5 in the fast simulation.
+The figure-of-merit, defined by DT efficiency for characterising the performance of tracking efficiency is shown in Figure~\ref{opt_abc}(a).
+From Figure~\ref{opt_abc}(a), it is found that the DT efficiency can be significantly improved with the given scale factors.
+The resolution of momentum and position can also be optimised in fast simulation with proper functions.
+Insignificant improvement is found among optimisation of absolute $\sigma_{xy}$ from 30 $\mu$m to 150 $\mu$m and absolute $\sigma_z$ from 500 $\mu$m to 2500 $\mu$m yet, where $\sigma_{xy}$ and $\sigma_z$ are the resolution of the tracking system in the $xy$ plane and $z$ direction, respectively.
 This can be understood since the main source that affects the momentum resolution comes from electromagnetic multiple scattering on the material in the detector, instead of the position resolution.
 Therefore, material with low atomic number Z is required in the tracking system.